jeanslack/Videomass/README.md

 - Three audio normalization modes: Peak, RMS and EBU R128.
 - Audio index from videos selectable to apply normalization.
 - Setting duration portions for imported files, filters, export and tests.
-- Download multiple URLs from youtube with your settings.
+- Download multiple URLs from YouTube and other sites.
 - View video information without downloading it.
 - Ability to download videos using the 'format code'.
 - Log management.